pliu/k8splayground/apps/prometheus-operator/README.md

 Prometheus is a popular time-series database that is used for collecting, processing, and alerting on metrics.
 Specifically, applications that wish to send metrics to Prometheus expose a metrics endpoint that is periodically scraped by Prometheus exporters (the exporters are configured as part of Prometheus' configuration).
 Prometheus then applies a set of rules (defined in a set of YAML files) to the metrics for processing and possible alerting.

 In the case of alerts being triggered, they are sent to Alertmanager.
 Alertmanager subsequently preprocesses the alerts (e.g., additional formatting, grouping) and routes them to receivers (e.g., Slack, arbitrary webhook endpoint) based on routing rules defined in its configuration.
-Alertmanager keeps track of alerts it has received, allowing users to silence superfluous alerts.
+The routing tree is traversed by recursively matching against the children of the node it last matched, starting at the root, and calling the receiver of the last node it matches.
+A matched node with continue set to true effectively starts another tree traversal at the node's next sibling as if the matched node had not matched (see alertmanager/alertmanager.yaml for an example).
+Alertmanager also keeps track of alerts it has received, allowing users to silence superfluous alerts.

 Grafana is the visualization component of the Prometheus monitoring and alerting stack.
 It can connect to a number of data sources, Prometheus amongst them, and render graphs, charts, tables, etc. based on queries on the metrics in the data sources.
 These can then be saved as dashboards for continuous display or shared with others.